Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work was supported by the Natural Sciences and Engineering Research Council (Canada).
-We thank L. Kreplak at Dalhousie University for facilitating AFM measurements; V. Jarvis at MAX for assistance with X-ray RSM measurements; C. Lupien at Universit\'e de Sherbrooke for PPMS measurements; B. Ballesteros from ICN2 for assistance with TEM measurements; and M. D. Robertson at Acadia University for insightful discussions regarding TEM sample preparation and analysis.
+We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+We thank L. Kreplak at Dalhousie University for facilitating AFM measurements; V. Jarvis at MAX for assistance with x-ray RSM measurements; C. Lupien at Universit\'e de Sherbrooke for PPMS measurements; B. Ballesteros from ICN2 for assistance with TEM measurements; and M. D. Robertson at Acadia University for insightful discussions regarding TEM sample preparation and analysis.

 We gratefully acknowledge the Science and Technology Facilities Council (STFC) for access to the ISIS Materials Characterisation Laboratory.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101007417 having benefitted from the access provided by ICN2 in Bellaterra (Barcelona) within the framework of the NFFA-Europe Pilot Transnational Access Activity, proposal ID697.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 101007417 having benefited from the access provided by ICN2 in Bellaterra (Barcelona) within the framework of the NFFA-Europe Pilot Transnational Access Activity, proposal ID697.
 We acknowledge the use of instrumentation as well as the technical advice provided by the Joint Electron Microscopy Center at ALBA (JEMCA) and funding from Grant IU16-014206 (METCAM-FIB) to ICN2 funded by the European Union through the European Regional Development Fund (ERDF), with the support of the Ministry of Research and Universities, Generalitat de Catalunya.